amplience/amplience-sfcc-composable-commerce/docs/amplience/ampliencewrapper-component.md

 * Checks the content data and chooses which content to render based on the content model schema ID in Amplience
 * draws the component passing in the props from Amplience
 * If no component is found, renders the JSON for the component
+* Ability to pass through custom props to send to child components

 Supported components are imported: